 There was a serious side to Al’s trips into the past to try to stop the assassination of President John Kennedy (JFK).
-While in the past Al becomes ill, which Al believes it was time resisting change by giving him cancer.
+While in the past Al becomes ill, and Al believes it was time to resist change by giving him cancer.

 The first time Jake goes to 1958 to see what Al was talking about he encounters the yellow card man who recognises that Jake should not be there.
-In the book the yellow card man is the personification of time kicking back against Jake time travelling.
-You will see in the book who the character of the Yellow card man changes as Jake travels back on two more occasions.
+In the book, the yellow card man is the personification of time kicking back against Jake’s time travelling.
+You will see in the book how the character of the Yellow card man changes as Jake travels back on two more occasions.

 This is missed out in the TV series in which much more could have been said about the yellow/brown/black card man. the colour change is significant as it shows the reader that things are getting worse each time Jake travels back.

-Jake second trip back was an experiment to see if he could change history.
+Jake’s second trip back was an experiment to see if he could change history.
 He kills an abusive parent of the janitor at the school he works.
-Being successful he goes back to 2011 but only two minutes had passed though a significant amount of time had passed in 1958.
-When Jake returns to 1958 to accomplish the mission gave to him by Al Templeton the past is re-set and he has to kill the abusive parent again.
+Being successful he goes back to 2011 but only two minutes had passed through a significant amount of time had passed in 1958.
+When Jake returns to 1958 to accomplish the mission given to him by Al Templeton the past is re-set and he has to kill the abusive parent again.

-The book touches on many issues, abusive fathers, abusive ex husband.
-It touches on racism in the 1950’s and 1960’s, spying and communism and also on murder and the conspiracy around the assassination of JFK.
+The book touches on many issues, including abusive fathers, and abusive ex-husbands.
+It touches on racism in the 1950s and 1960s, spying and communism and also on murder and the conspiracy around the assassination of JFK.
 It is full of intrigue, twists and turns throughout.
 This is not a book you could read in a few hours even for a fast reader.
-It is an excellent story that keeps you want to know more and when you get to the end of the book you will wish it could go on.
+It is an excellent story that keeps you wanting to know more and when you get to the end of the book you will wish it could go on.
 I guarantee that you will be surprised by the way it ends, it wasn’t what I was expecting at all.

 If you are watching the TV series and like it then read the book.
 If you have watched the TV series and hate it then read the book.
 If you have never seen the TV series then read the book.